jlperla/ECON408/README.md

 For the computational environment, it is strongly suggested to install [VS Code](https://code.visualstudio.com/) as well as Jupyter.
 Familiarity with those tools will make it easier for future work in industry or as research assistants.
 See [here](https://julia.quantecon.org/getting_started_julia/getting_started.html) to setup your environment.

 While we will be using a computer for simulations and numerical solutions to our models, this is an economics course.
 If you have the prerequisites, then **do not be scared off by the programming requirements!**  Relative to many classes, the coding will be kept simple.
 The hard part will be the economic and finance theory.

-This course is being taught with [Julia](https://julialang.org/), and you will be expected to use that language.
-Writing your code in Matlab or Python is not possible (and R is inappropriate for this sort of material).

-### Programming Language
-If you are scared that you don't know Julia, don't worry: **the first programming language is the hardest and it Julia will come easily if you have the prerequisities** (i.e. a course using Matlab or Python, sadly R is not sufficient preparation).

-There are good reasons to learn at least two programming languages regardless of which ones they are:  it makes you better at both, and easier to pickup a third - even if you only end up using Python in the longrun.
-Most important, on CVs when applying for jobs everyone already says they know Python, so it becomes a major differentiator to be able to say you know other serious computational languages - and Julia is as good as any for that purpose.

-Julia itself has some advantages in economics and finance: (1) while Python is great for datascience and machine learning, it is harder and verbose to use for simulations and computational methods than it first appears; (2) Julia is much more natural for programming mathematics and linear algebra than Python and closer to Matlab; (3) many research economists and finance research use Julia for computational methods, so it helps you to work as as RA or to get a job as a predoc.